There’s more to Alaska’s Kenai Peninsula than Seward, although that town is in the running for our favorite we’ve ever visited.

 We stayed in Soldotna at the Centennial Campground for one week where Josh fished, Marie cooked said fish, and we hung out with friends.

-The rate was $25/night for no hookups with an additional charge for dumping.
+The rate was $25/night for no hookups (2015 prices; they may change over time) with an additional charge for dumping.
 There was a free dump station at the Fred Meyer, which we used upon arriving in town, but within just a few days the whole town was overrun with eager anglers arriving for the salmon run.

 Traffic in the town got to (this is no joking matter) Houston, Texas-levels, and the campground literally started to overflow.